 According to the March of Dimes, more than 4,500 different birth defects have been identified.
 Together, these birth defects cause more than 20% of all infant deaths in the United States.

 What is the effect of birth defects?

-Birth defects can cause relatively minor problems, such as an extra finger ora skin birthmark, or major problems, such as severe mental retardation, abnormal growth and development, or death.
+Birth defects can cause relatively minor problems, such as an extra finger or a skin birthmark.
+Some birth defects cause major problems, such as severe intellectual disability, abnormal growth and development, or death.
 The majority of infant deaths due to birth defects are caused by heart, respiratory, nervous system, or chromosomal defects.

 Wisconsin Birth Defects Registry - Why is it necessary?

 To prevent birth defects, we need to know more about what causes them.
-To identify causes, we need to know the frequency of individual birth defects andwe need to compare the occurrence of specific birth defects to the presence ofpotential causative factors.
+To identify causes, we need to know the frequency of individual birth defects.
+We also need to compare the occurrence of specific birth defects to the presence of factors that could cause them.

 For more information on birth defects: